cryptiumlabs/backerei/README.md

 to which you are connecting.
 In any case, you would be well-advised to pay from an isolated account with the minimal requisite balance.

-#### Consants
+#### Constants

 Different networks such as alphanet may have different constants.
-You need to specify these constants during initialiation for Backerei to work correctly.
+You need to specify these constants during initialisation for Backerei to work correctly.

 The default values for these constants work on the Tezos mainnet.